rapidsai/ucx-py/docs/source/quickstart.rst

 Source
 ~~~~~~

-The following instructions assume you'll be using ucx-py on a CUDA enabled system.
+The following instructions assume you'll be using ucx-py on a CUDA enabled system and is in a `Conda environment <https://docs.conda.io/projects/conda/en/latest/>`_.

 Note: UCX depends on the following system libraries being present: ``libibverbs``, ``librdmacm``, and ``libnuma`` (numactl on Enterprise Linux).
 Please install these with your Linux system's package manager.